Tips for watering cucumbers

 0 Comments

 Yellowing leaves, slow growth, mold, fungus, rotting roots indicate that too much water is being given.
 If the mentioned problems are detected, reduce the amount of water immediately.
-Allow the soil to dry out more before watering again.
+Allow the soil to dry out more before irrigation again.

 Cucumber leaves that have started to turn yellow.